 I have a 16 yr old dog that has always had anxiety issues.
 Lately it is out of control.
 I have a huge lawn for him to run and play in.
 I have always been able to just let him out without supervision.
 (He is way to scared to go anywhere.)
 He just runs around the house which has always been good exercise for him.
 He actually has a path.

 Lately he will not go outside, I have to drag him out with a leash.
 When outside he runs around the house to all of the doors ripping the molding off, chewing the door knobs, and jumping up and scratching the doors destroying them.
 He has torn all of the rubber molding off, so there are holes in the bottom of the doors.
-I am so afraid he is going to break the sliding glass window.
-I have tried blocking the doors with things, but he just destroys the stuff.

 While inside he just paces back and forth causing him to breathe heavily so he throws up all over.
 He has started peeing and pooping in the house because he hates going out.
 At night he sleeps on the floor in my room (on his $150 memory foam bed).
 All night he keeps me up running around the room panting and acting as if something is spooking him.
 If I lock him out of the room he destroys the door to get back in.